 The Jicarilla Apaches, who lived in the Pikes Peak region around 1000 AD, passed on legends of a cave where the Great Spirit of the Wind resided.
 In 1869, a settler named Arthur B. Love noticed a cleft in the canyon’s wall.
 When he investigated, he discovered a large limestone archway that would later become the attraction known as Cave of the Winds.

-The modern era of Cave of the Winds began when brothers John and George Pickett went looking for new caves on a scouting trip in Williams Canyon in 1880.
-They discovered a small shelter cave near the limestone archway.
-When they lit their candles, they noticed that the flames flickered in the wind that blew from a nearby crevice.
-When they crawled through the passageway, they emerged into a large chamber that promised a world of exploration.
+In 1880, brothers John and George Pickett scouted for new caves in Williams Canyon.
+They discovered a small cave near the limestone archway.
+They noticed that the flames on their lit candles flickered in the wind coming from somewhere within the cave.
+They crawled through a small opening and emerged into a large chamber that promised an amazing world of exploration.

-That world of exploration was opened up by George Washington Snider, a stonecutter from Ohio who traveled to Colorado seeking fame and fortune.
-In the fall of 1880, Snider excavated passages from the Williams Canyon caves and discovered Canopy Hall.
-Snider continued to excavate and began preparations for guided tours.
-Cave of the Winds Colorado Springs has been in continuous operation since February 1881 – making it one of Colorado’s original visitor attractions!
-Electrical lights were switched on in the caves on July 4, 1907, and visitors began traveling to Cave of the Winds in great numbers – first by carriage and railroad, and now by car and SUV!
+That world was structurally opened by George Washington Snider, a stonecutter from Ohio.
+Soon after the cave’s initial discovery, Snider excavated passages and found Canopy Hall.
+He continued to excavate and soon was giving guided tours.
+Cave of the Winds in Colorado Springs has been in continuous operation since February 1881 – it is one of Colorado’s original visitor attractions!

 Discovery Tour Hours & Prices